Differential estimates for fast first-order multilevel nonconvex optimisation: Introduction

-Writing $F=J \circ S_u$ for a solution mapping $S_u: X \to U$ of an inner problem (PDE or an optimisation problem, or multiple nested levels of such), and a differentiable function $J: U \to \R$, on normed spaces $X$ and $U$, we are interested in the solution of composite optimisation problems of the form
+for a mapping $S_u: X \to U$ and a differentiable function $J: U \to \R$, on normed spaces $X$ and $U$.
+Typically, but not necessarily, $S_u(x)$ is an \emph{inner solution mapping} that arises from the satisfaction of

+The idea is that $T$ encodes the optimality conditions of an inner problem, parametrised by $x$, or a PDE, likewise parametrised by $x$.
+We are then interested in the solution of composite optimisation problems of the form

 or, more generally, the solution of optimality conditions